City of Sculpture

 City of Sculpture brings contemporary and traditional sculpture to iconic outdoor locations across the city in collaboration with artists and galleries from London and across the world.

-All sculptures must apply for planning permission and artists exhibit at their own expense.
+All successful applicants must apply for planning permission and exhibit at their own expense.
+In return, we offer the space free of charge.

-We are looking for artwork that enhances its surroundings and is suitable for public display.
-Preference will be given to Westminster and then London based galleries.
+City of Sculpture accepts artwork that enhances its surroundings and is suitable for public display.

 Proposals that include cultural engagement with local people such as artist talks and workshops will be considered favourably.
 Multiple sculptures will be considered where a suitable location is available.